Data-pageup/Emotion-Detector/readme.md

 # Customer Churn Dataset (in progress)

 ## 📌 Overview
-This dataset contains customer-level information for analyzing and predicting **customer churn** in a telecommunications-like service environment.
+This dataset contains customer-level information for analyzing and pr edicting **customer churn** in a telecommunications-like service environment.
 Each row represents a single customer with demographic, service usage, contract, and support-related attributes, along with a churn label.

 ---